Mexican police play havoc with president's security pledge

 There are no easy solutions.

 The country has thousands of different police forces, with each of about 2,500 municipalities, 31 states and the capital Mexico City boasting its own.
-Salaries run as low as 5,000 pesos ($370) per month, encouraging corruption, and training is poor.
+Salaries run as low as 5,000 pesos (237 pounds) per month, encouraging corruption, and training is poor.

 Drug cartels and other gangs routinely buy off police to at least turn a blind eye to their operations, and sometimes to take part in murders and kidnappings, like in Iguala.